ggSohamgg/Spark_Quiz/README.md

 # 🌟 SparkQuiz

 **SparkQuiz** is an AI-powered web application that generates custom quizzes on any subject, tailored to your preferences.
-Built with **Flask** and styled with modern **CSS**, it leverages a large language model (LLM) to create high-quality, fact-checked quizzes with options for question types, difficulty levels, sub-topics, and more.
+Built with **Flask** and styled with modern **CSS**, it leverages a large language model (LLM) to create high-quality, accurate quizzes with options for question types, difficulty levels, sub-topics, and more.

 ---